© All Rights Reserved tarmo

 Ntarama Genocide Memorial, just 20 minutes away from the Nyamata memorial, is also worth visiting.
 Like the Nyamata memorial, this site was a church before the genocide, and was nationalized to serve as a memorial after thousands of people were killed within its walls.
 The church itself is similar to Nyamata, with victims' clothing and remains visible to offer proof of what happened there, but Ntarama also has a peaceful memorial garden and wall of names in the back of its compound.
 Ask the resident guide for a tour in English or French, and remember to give them a donation for the site afterwards; it gets almost no support from the government.
 To get there, take the highway from Kigali to Nyamata and follow the signs for the Ntarama memorial, before you reach Nyamata.

-The whole western border of Rwanda is formed by this beautiful lake.
+The whole western border of Rwanda is formed by beautiful Lake Kivu.
 The green hills plunge into the lake only to emerge again as hundreds of little islands and penninsulars.
 People say the lake is bilharzia free and it probably mosty is.
 Just to be sure avoid reedy areas where the snails and therefore parasites might be lurking.
 Few cases have been recorded.
 There are not many lakeshore lodges outside of the Giseni or Kibuye.
 But things are changing slowly as Rwanda opens up to tourism.
 Paradise lodge about 10 kilometres south of Giseni is a lovely place and not too pricey.
 The gardens are beautiful and stuffed full of colourful little birds!

 Rwanda has a tropical climate with generally warm and humid weather but conditions are somewhat tempered because of the fact that much of the country lies on a higher elevation.
 There are two dry seasons, the cool and long one from June to September, and the warm and short period from December to February.
 From March to May is the long rainy season, with heavy rain possible for days on end.
 From October to early December is the short rainy season with showers at the end of the day but most of the time it is dry.
 Temperatures average between 22 °C and 30 °C during the day and between 15 °C and 20 °C at night.
 Note that some parts might be slightly warmer but it can cool off considerably in the mountains.